lumeland/lume.land/docs/core/loaders.md

 ## Template engines

-Lume supports several template engines to render your pages, like Vento, Nunjucks, Pug or Eta.
+Lume supports several template engines to render your pages, such as Vento, Nunjucks, Pug or Eta.
 It's easy to extend this support for more template
 engines: you only need to create a class implementing the `Lume.Engine` interface.
 Let's see an example using